64robots/webforms/README.md

     ->save();
 ```

-Once we have that we can add the questions steps to users:
+Once we have that, we can add the questions steps to users:

 ```php
 User::all()->each->addFormSteps([$coffeeStep, $personalInfoStep]);